aslam-mohammed-vp/fullstack-nest-next/README.md

 This will start the application in development mode.

-If you face issue in starting the next dev server with erro code 'ENOWORKSPACES' please run below command.
+If you face issue in starting the next dev server with error code 'ENOWORKSPACES' please run below command.

 ```bash